shyamjames/aur-helper-installer/README.md

-## A simple script to install yay in your system!
+## A simple script to install yay in your Arch Linux!

+Yay (Yet Another Yaourt) is an AUR helper for Arch Linux that simplifies installing and managing AUR packages while also handling Pacman packages.

 Installation steps:
 Download Zip file from the Code option and extract it or
 ```Bash